LiorA1/resume_reviews/README.md

 1. Only approved posts will be published (Using Custom QuerySet)
 2. DRF - Secondary serializer for '.update' operation. (/resumes_rest/views.py#L25)
 3. Search Bar for resumes and blogs, with score calculation, where its possible.
+4. Custom QuerySets & Managers in the resumes App, which abstract the logic and caches the heavy queries.